10 Best Resistance Bands Tested & Compared

 Value: This is an excellent value for the bands.
-It should be noted that the more resistance that the band has, the more expensive it is.
+It should be noted that the more resistance the band has, the more expensive it is.
 Unfortunately, some users may think they need to be sturdier.

 - Sold individually or as a set